DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Let's carry on.
 Two demons that attacked Neo Vishal.
 Despite losing your gun, you were able to turn tables with your combat prowess.
-It was sight to behold, right, Fairin?"
+It was sight to behold, right, Farin?"

 "Yes"